EmmanuelOrunta/Data-Challenge/README.md

 There were 3095 active sellers on Olist.
 The year with the most active sellers was 2018, with 2,383, followed by 1,784 in 2017, and 145 in 2016.
 On a general note, Olist saw a growth in the number of orders as the number of active sellers increased by the year, which also led to an increase in the number of products listed for sale on olist.

+6. What is the distribution of seller ratings on Olist, and how does this impact sales performance?